Latin Music Week

 For support that 19 -- and by extension, its artists -- aren't allowed to share in revenue "on a general or label basis," Sony points back to an earlier decision from U.S. District Judge Ronnie Abrams regarding money that was collected as settlement proceeds in copyright infringement and piracy lawsuits.

-"Because no royalty provision required SME to share settlement revenue recovered 'on a general or label basis,' SME was free 'to retain the full amount of any settlements such suits yield," states Sony in what should be confirmation once and for all that money derived from lawsuits against companies like Limewire didn't end up in artists' pockets.
+"Because no royalty provision required SME to share settlement revenue recovered 'on a general or label basis,' SME was free 'to retain the full amount of any settlements such suits yield," states Sony in what should be confirmation once and for all that money derived from lawsuits against companies like Limewire didn't end up in artist pockets.
 At least, not directly.

 Second, Sony says the plaintiff has failed to allege facts giving rise to an inference it controls Spotify.